Pastoral Care Team

 - A room to be able to meet with parents and carers for informal coffee mornings or appointments;

 - A welcoming space to facilitate Parenting Support Programmes offered by external providers.

 As a school, we also support children in the following ways:

-- Pupil Voice: Within this survey children respond to questions related to feeling safe at school.
+- Pupil Voice: Surveys are carried our regularly with children where they respond to questions related to feeling safe at school.
 The outcomes of these surveys are then used to inform interventions and practice within the school to promote the voice of the children.

 - ‘Worry Monsters/Worry boxes’ in every class in KS1 and KS2, so children can feel safe to share any worries.